-- modified and owner added back decks, fences, porches, and other approved structures - all parts of the windows, including frames, glass, mechanics, screens, sill, casing, & brick mold - storm doors, sliding glass doors - dryer vents, heating units, air conditioning units and lines - plumbing, condensation pipes and drains, and electrical lines, drain lines on or under property - outside spigots, electrical outlets, and light fixtures - chimney cap, crown, and stacks - electric garage door opener and associated mechanics - installation of new gutters (HOA maintains the gutters once installed) - components in or under the living unit, including the foundation and moisture in crawl spaces. - All yard maintenance inside of a fenced area, - Exterior damage from pests (See Carpenter Bees & Woodpecker information in Appendix 4).
+- back decks, fences, porches, and other approved structures - all parts of the windows, including frames, glass, mechanics, screens, sill, casing, & brick mold - storm doors, sliding glass doors, skylights - dryer vents, heating units, air conditioning units and lines - plumbing, condensation pipes and drains, and electrical lines, drain lines on or under property - outside spigots, electrical outlets, and light fixtures - chimney cap, crown, and stacks - electric garage door opener and associated mechanics - installation of new gutters (HOA maintains the gutters once installed) - components in or under the living unit, including the foundation and moisture in crawl spaces. - all yard maintenance inside of a fenced area, - exterior damage from pests (See Carpenter Bees & Woodpecker information in Appendix 4).

-Procedure to Request Repair or Maintenance: The owner is to notify the Manager of repair or maintenance concerns in writing including the owners name, contact information, property address and specific areas of concern.
-The Manager will inform the owner(s) whether it is HOA or owner responsibility and will coordinate an investigation of the areas of concern, as presented by the owner.
+Procedure to Request Repair or Maintenance: The preferred method for the owner to notify the Manager of repair or maintenance concerns is to use homeowner portal.
+Requests can also be submitted by email, phone call or in writing by including the owner's name, contact information, property address and specific areas of concern.
+The Manager will inform the owner(s) whether it is HOA or owner responsibility and will coordinate an investigation into the areas of concern, as presented by the owner.
 (See Chart in Appendix 1) If it is not HOA responsibility, the Manager may be able to suggest contractors for the owner to contact.

 Interior Maintenance: All interior maintenance is the responsibility of the owners.
-This includes all interior walls, ceilings, floors, doors, plumbing, electrical, cable, lights, doorbell systems, door knobs etc. It also includes all components in or under the living unit.
-Sewer overflows inside or under the living unit, and any subsequent damage that falls within the owners property lines, are the responsibility of the owners.
+This includes all interior walls, ceilings, floors, doors, plumbing, electrical, cable, lights, doorbell systems, doorknobs etc. and includes interior damage caused by unforeseen exterior leaks from roofs, roof boots, etc. It also includes all components in or under the living unit.
+Sewer overflows inside or under the living unit, and any subsequent damage that falls within the owner's property lines, are the responsibility of the owners.